-Rogelio M. Guadalquiver, 78, was appointed as the FHI's Chairman on Aug.
-24, 2019.
+Rogelio M. Guadalquiver, 79, was appointed as the Chairman of FHI in August 24, 2019 and was also appointed as the Chairman of Balai ni Fruitas Inc. in December 21, 2021.
 He is also currently a Director of Philippine Deposit Insurance Corporation.
-Rogelio was the Chairman and Chief Executive Officer of CG & Co. from 2000 to 2018.
+Rogelio was the Chairman and Chief Executive Officer of CG &

+Co. from 2000 to 2018.
 Prior to joining CG & Co., he was a senior partner of SGV & Co., a member practice firm of Ernst & Young where he was heavily involved in both domestic and global audit practices.
 He also specialized in initial public offerings, industry research studies, corporate restructuring, business process re-engineering, business risk management, and financial and tax management consulting.
 Mr. Guadalquiver is a Certified Public Accountant and holds a Master's in Management degree from the Asian Institute of Management and a Bachelor of Science in Commerce degree from University of San Jose-Recoletos.

-Lester C. Yu, 46, has been our President and Chief Executive Officer since its incorporation and served as the FHI's Chairman from Feb.
+Lester C. Yu, 47, has been our President and Chief Executive Officer since its incorporation and served as the FHI's Chairman from Feb.
 2015 to Aug.
 2019.
+He has also been appointed as President and CEO of Balai ni Fruitas Inc. in 2021.
 Mr. Lester Yu started his career with their family business, Janette Jewelry in 1989.
 Before founding the Group, he entered the banking industry and served as the youngest Branch Manager for Westmont Bank.
 He is responsible for the growth of the Group from a single store to more than 900 stores nationwide.
 Under his leadership, the Group has successfully introduced several well-known brands and has made strategic acquisitions such as Negril Trading, which houses the De Original Jamaican Pattie Shop and Juice Bar brand and Sabroso Lechon.
-Mr. Yu is also the Chairman and President of Ralproperties, Inc., One Fifty Food Place, Inc., Lush Properties Inc., Negril Trading, Inc., Themangofarm Corp., Fruitasgroup Incorporated, Buko ni Fruitas, Inc., Lush Enterprises Corp., Bamazeh Incorporated, Lush Coolers, Inc., La Petite Parisienne, Inc., Dough Matters, Inc., Lush Harvest Manufacturing Inc., Toyoda Technik Corporation, and Cocodelivery Incorporated.
+Mr. Yu is also the Chairman and President of Ralproperties, Inc., One Fifty Food Place, Inc., Lush Properties Inc., Negril Trading, Inc., Themangofarm Corp., Fruitasgroup Incorporated, Lush Enterprises Corp., Bamazeh Incorporated, Lush Coolers, Inc., La Petite Parisienne, Inc., Dough Matters, Inc., Lush Harvest Manufacturing Inc., Toyoda Technik Corporation, and Cocodelivery Incorporated.
 He holds a Master's of Business Administration degree from the University of the Philippines and a degree in Industrial Management Engineering from De La Salle University.

-Madelene T. Sayson, 32, was elected as our Chief Operating Officer on Jan.
+Madelene T. Sayson, 33, was elected as our Chief Operating Officer on Jan.
 2018 and has been with the Group since 2009.
 She also served as a Director of FHI from Feb.
 2015 to Aug.
 2019.
-Ms. Sayson is also the Chairman and President of Gyuma Fragrance Inc. She is the Corporate Secretary and Director of One Fifty Food Place, Inc., Lush Properties Inc., Negril Trading, Inc., Bamazeh Incorporated, Dough Matters, Inc., Sure Jobs Academy, Inc., and Toyoda Technik Corporation Ms. Sayson is also the Vice President and Director of Themangofarm Corp. and La Petite Parisienne, Inc. She is a Director in Buko ni Fruitas, Inc. and the Treasurer and Director of Lush Coolers, Inc. She holds a Bachelor of Science degree in Accountancy from Garcia College of Technology.
+Ms. Sayson is also the Chairman and President of Gyuma Fragrance Inc. She is the Corporate Secretary and Director of One Fifty Food Place, Inc., Lush Properties Inc., Negril Trading, Inc., Bamazeh Incorporated, Dough Matters, Inc., Sure Jobs Academy, Inc., and Toyoda Technik Corporation Ms. Sayson is also the Vice President and Director of Themangofarm Corp. and La Petite Parisienne, Inc. She is a Director in Balai ni Fruitas Inc. and the Treasurer and Director of Lush Coolers, Inc. She holds a Bachelor of Science degree in Accountancy from Garcia College of Technology.